"We are targeting developing countries. We want to give them the opportunity to use these products at a lower cost." René Roy, researcher.

 The vaccine is now available at minimal cost in several developing countries such as Vietnam, Syria, Brazil, Venezuela and Angola.
 Even today, the humanitarian part of this discovery persists: the main objective of the vaccine is to reduce the infant mortality rate.
 To this end, the University of Ottawa and the University of Havana have agreed to waive any royalties from the sale of Quimi-Hib either to Cuba or any other developing country suffering from an epidemic of diseases caused by Hib.

 This inspiring story reminds us that the commercialisation process can span decades and is a testament to the efforts that have revolutionized the science behind the creation of a vaccine to save millions of lives.
-Today, the Quimi- Hib vaccine is affordable and is mass-produced by Heber Biotec.
+Due in part to the University of Ottawa’s Innovation Support Services, today, the Quimi- Hib vaccine is affordable and is mass-produced by Heber Biotec.
 The vaccine is trying to make its way into several international markets to minimize the infant mortality rate associated with Hib infection.
 The expertise of Dr. René Roy, professor of chemistry at the University of Ottawa from 1985 to 2002, will for a long time be a reference in the field.

 Professor René Roy works at UQAM since 2003.
 His work involves the synthesis of antibacterial vaccines such as meningitis, pneumonia and lung infections caused by Burkholderia cepacia in patients with cystic fibrosis.
 He is also working on the development of a vaccine against breast cancer.
 Recently, he has recidivated with a first conjugate vaccine for the veterinary sector against porcine meningitis.
 Dr. Roy's career is marked by an impressive number of honours and distinctions.
 In addition, he is now co-founder of Glycovax Pharma.
 To find out more about Dr. Roy's extraordinary achievements, please consult his profile.